Search for growing angular modes in ultracompact boson star evolutions: Results

 Overall, we note that the different analyses do not provide consistent results on which modes are significantly growing.
 In addition to the overall low relative amplitudes ($\lesssim 10^{-6}$) of the modes and the visible scatter of the data, the results suggest that the recovered growing modes depend on the parameters of the simulation and analysis.
 We can therefore not confidently say that these modes are physically growing, and are likely attributed to numerics.

-{\texttt{S08A06}---} We perform the analysis on a simulation with resolution $\mu h=1/12$, using $(N_\theta, N_\phi) = (32,24)$ at $R=9.8$ ($\mu r\approx16$), over a time range $\mu t \in [500, 4500]$ at intervals $\mu \Delta T = 100$.
-No growing modes are detected in $H_{\text{eff}}$, while the scalar field amplitude suggests 27 growing modes.
-All of them have amplitudes $\lesssim 10^{-9}$, while the larger modes are all estimated as not growing.
-To see if this growth persists, we have added extracted data at times $\mu t \in [10\,000, 12\,000]$, and the results are shown in Fig.~\ref{fig: s08_1over12_Phi}.
-It can be seen that the flagged modes remain bounded $\lesssim 10^{-9}$, and only 15 modes are still indicated as significantly growing.
-Repeating the latter analysis on $\mu t \geq 2500$, all but two modes become insignificant: the $(6,2)$-mode, displayed in the right panel of Fig.~\ref{fig: s08_1over12_Phi}, remains flagged, while $(6,6)$ is marginally significant.
-We conclude that, for the scalar field amplitude, a strong initial growth is detected for the smallest modes, but the data at later times suggest saturation and we do not find strong evidence of modes that are growing throughout the entire simulation.
+{\texttt{S08A06}---} We analyze a simulation with resolution $\mu h=1/12$, using $(N_\theta, N_\phi) = (32,24)$ at $R=9.8$ ($\mu r\approx16$), over a time range $\mu t \in [500, 12000]$ at intervals $\mu \Delta T = 100$.
+While $H_{\text{eff}}$ suggests 4 growing modes (two marginally), the scalar field amplitude $|\varphi|$ suggests 16: 3 of these - (2,2), (22,22) and (18,6) - are flagged by both.
+In $|\varphi|$, all growing modes have amplitudes $\lesssim 10^{-9}$, while the larger modes are all estimated as not growing.
+The left and right panels in Fig.~\ref{fig: s08_1over12_Phi} suggest that, while an initial growth is apparent for these small modes, a saturation is reached somewhere in $\mu t \in [3000, 4000]$.
+Increasing the starting time of the analysis to $\mu t = 4000$ supports this conclusion: 5 (2) modes are marginally flagged in $|\varphi|$ ($H_{\text{eff}})$.
+We conclude that, while a strong initial growth is detected for the smallest modes in the scalar field amplitude, the data at later times suggest saturation.
+Thus, we do not find strong evidence of modes that are growing throughout the entire simulation.